CMSgov/ab2d/Deploy/documentation/AB2D_Deployment.md

 1. Give the local jenkins user a password for intial SSH connections

+   1. Create a "jenkins redhat user" entry in 1Password that meets the following requirements

+      - at least 15 characeters

+      - at least 1 special character

-   1. Enter the following that is at least 15 characters
+   1. Enter the following

       ```ShellSession
       $ sudo passwd jenkins